Purple-Drain/resume-retail/README.md

 - **build.yml**: Main workflow triggered on push to main
 - **latex.yml**: Branch workflow triggered on any push

-Both include FontAwesome5 package installation and produce downloadable artifacts.
+Both include FontAwesome5 package installation and produce downloadable artifacts with both PDF and compressed DOCX files.

 ## Customization